 Balance of Trade in Finland averaged 162.79 EUR Million from 1975 until 2023, reaching an all time high of 1749.60 EUR Million in November of 2002 and a record low of -1510.00 EUR Million in March of 2022.
 This page provides - Finland Balance of Trade - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Finland Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-Balance of Trade in Finland is expected to be -200.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Finland to stand at -270.00 in 12 months time.
-In the long-term, the Finland Balance of Trade is projected to trend around -380.00 EUR Million in 2020, according to our econometric models.
+Balance of Trade in Finland is expected to be -830.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Finland Balance of Trade is projected to trend around -480.00 EUR Million in 2024 and -470.00 EUR Million in 2025, according to our econometric models.